James Finley (minister): Ministry

-Finley had a revival experience under the influence of Robert Smith and traveled with noted evangelist George Whitfield.
+Finley had a revival experience under the influence of Robert Smith and traveled with the noted evangelist George Whitfield.
 Finley was ordained in 1752 and became pastor of East Nottingham Church, near the disputed Maryland-Pennsylvania border.

 He traveled to western Pennsylvania three or four times before 1782, possibly as early as 1765.
-In 1771 Finley conducted sabbath services over the Allegheny Mountains under commission from the Presbyterian Synod of Philadelphia.
+In 1771, Finley conducted Sabbath services over the Allegheny Mountains under commission from the Presbyterian Synod of Philadelphia.
 In 1772 he traveled to Fayette County, Pennsylvania, with his son, Ebenezer, to a farm Finley had purchased near Dunlap's Creek.

 In 1782 he accepted a call from the united congregations at the Forks of the Youghiogheny River to serve as pastor to several congregations and settlements.

 In "Ever a Frontier: The Bicentennial History of the Pittsburgh Theological Seminary," a short biography of Finley concludes: "Finley was one of the 'honored seven,'" all graduates of Princeton College, who carried the responsibility of spreading Christianity and Presbyterianism throughout the expanses of the west.
 That they did in their own way, so very successfully that the whole area was soon called their "Western Zion."
 Finley died at 1795 at the age of seventy.
 He left a bequest to Canonsburg Academy, which became Jefferson College and then Washington & Jefferson College.

 Finley family history holds that during the American Revolution, he was connected to the house where the Declaration of Independence was initially drafted.
-Web sources have him as owning the house, in which Thomas Jefferson was so uncomfortable that he moved to a boarding house on the edge of town.
+Web sources have him as owning the house in which Thomas Jefferson was so uncomfortable that he moved to a boarding house on the edge of town.
 Other sources state that the home where Jefferson wrote the Declaration was owned and occupied by Jacob Graff, a local bricklayer.

 Finley was involved in the border dispute between Virginia and Pennsylvania in furtherance of the interests of Pennsylvania.
-He made several trips to then Westmoreland County, likely to the area of present Greene and Washington Counties, where he collected signatures on petitions which are now at NARA in Washington.
-Some have speculated that these trips were also spying missions carried out for Benjamin Franklin and the Committee of Safety.
+He made several trips to then Westmoreland County, likely to the area of present Greene and Washington Counties, where he collected signatures on petitions that are now at the National Archives and Records Administration in Washington, DC.
+Some have speculated that the trips were also spying missions carried out for Benjamin Franklin and the Committee of Safety.
 In 1795 Finley was elected to the Pennsylvania State Legislature.